Summer in the Rocky Mountains

 Backpacking: Summer is the best time to go backpacking in the park; since all of the trails are open, it gives you great opportunities to go on multi-day trips in the backcountry.
 Make sure you plan in advance so you can get the itinerary you desire.
 Read about how to get backpacking permits, or go on a guided backpacking trip.

 Climbing: The wide range of peaks and granite walls in the park make Rocky Mountain National Park world-class for rock climbing.
-With the variety of rock there is the variety of climbing—mountaineering, bouldering, and big wall are all popular in Rocky Mountain.
+With the variety of rock, there is ample climbing—mountaineering, bouldering, and big wall are all popular in the Rocky Mountains.
 Read the National Park Service’s climbing regulations when planning your trip.

 Horseback Riding: If you want a true, western experience, horseback riding is a great thing to do in the summer.
 The guided ride takes you through meadows, next to rivers, and to fantastic views.
 Two stables—Moraine Park Stables and Glacier Creek Stables, are inside the park, and many others operate outside the park boundaries.